Delta456/svelte-color-generator/README.md

-# svelte-color-generator
-Color Generator in Svelte
+# Color Generator in Svelte